The Carla Bosch Story

-Her desire to be an ever-growing artist is now showing more than ever.
-Part of Carla aspiration to grow, included a yearning to establish a more international presence.
-She applied for an EB-1 Extraordinary Ability Green Card in the USA and based on her artistic achievements and talents, was duly awarded an Extraordinary Ability Green Card by the USCIS in January 2015.
+Her persistent aspiration toward growing as an artist is now showing more than ever.
+Part of this aspiration is manifested in a yearning to establish a more international presence.
+Carla applied for an EB-1 Extraordinary Ability Green Card in the USA and, based on her artistic achievements and talents, was duly awarded an Extraordinary Ability Green Card by the USCIS in January 2015.

-Carla won the Randy Higbee Award at the LPAPA Showcase 2014.
+Carla won the Randy Higbee Award at the LPAPA Showcase of 2014.
 She is also a Best of Acrylics 2014 international competition winner.
-Her most recent accomplishments include being juried into the 2015 LPAPA Best of Plein Air Show, a first place award in the 2015 Paint San Clemente quick draw competition and no less than two honorable mentions in the 2015 Paint San Clemente main event.
+Her accomplishments include being juried into the 2015 LPAPA Best of Plein Air Show, a first place award in the 2015 Paint San Clemente quick draw competition, and no less than two honorable mentions in the 2015 Paint San Clemente main event.
 2016 saw Carla walk away with three honorable mentions from Paint San Clemente.
-She was juried into the acclaimed 2017 La Quinta Arts Festival, which is rated best fine art festival in the United States, and to top it all off, she has been juried into the 2016, 2017 & 2018 Festival of Arts/Pageant of the Masters art spectacular in Laguna Beach, California.
+She was juried into the acclaimed 2017 La Quinta Arts Festival, which is regarded as the best fine art festival in the United States, and she has been juried into the 2016, 2017 & 2018 Festival of Arts/Pageant of the Masters art spectacular in Laguna Beach, California.
 In 2019 Carla was juried into the fantastic En Plein Air Texas and subsequently granted an award of excellence.
 Carla has also, for the fifth year, been invited by the Crystal Cove Alliance Art Council to join a select group of plein air artists in showing their original paintings in the Crystal Cove 2019 Fine Art Program.
 She was honored to be included in the 2020 Door County Plein Air Festival invitational, and Carla was also invited to teach and show her work at the Artlife Fest 2020 in Moscow, Russia.

-While Carla’s art finds its way all over the world, she and her family now reside in the USA where she continues to share her impressions of life with brush, palette, canvas and paint.
+While Carla’s art finds its way all over the world, she and her family now reside in the United States, where she continues to share her impressions of life with brush, palette, canvas and paint.

 Thank you for your interest in Carla’s journey.